 Sales and operation planning can be described as a process in which management regularly achieves and review the projections for demand and supply to increase the sales and profits of organization.
-Sales and operations planning play a crucial role in the success of any business (Jacobs, Chase and Chase, 2010).
+Sales development and operations planning play a crucial role in the success of any business (Jacobs, Chase and Chase, 2010).
 Effective sales plan is always linked with the strategic business planning of organization.
 This report is based on a case scenario.
 This report will help to understand the role of personal selling within overall marketing strategy along with the principles of selling process to a product or service.
 Moreover, this report also describes the roles and objective of sales management by planning the sales activity for products or services.

 1.1 Personal selling at Enviro Cars Ltd. with other promotional activities

 Sales promotion plays an essential role in supporting other promotional activities at Enviro Cars Ltd. Personal selling is one of the effective methods of Promotional Activities.
 In personal selling, sales person uses personalized approach and tailored solutions to meet the customer’s requirement (Kaplan and Norton, 2008).
 Due to economic recession, sales of Enviro Cars Ltd. are falling down.
 To overcome this situation, the firm is reinforcing the idea of Environment friendly and economic appealing cars.
 Enviro Cars Ltd. can promote the sales of these economic cars by using various sales promotion activities such as advertisement, sales promotion, personal selling, public relation and publicity of the cars.